Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 70. ### Question70
-What factor should be considered when establishing the sprint length?
+What factor should be considered when establishing the Sprint length?

 - [x] The need of the team to learn on doing work and measuring results.
 - [ ] The frequency at which team formation can be changed.
 - [ ] The organization release schedule.
-- [ ] The organization has mandated similar length sprints.
+- [ ] The organization has mandated similar length Sprints.

 _[⬆ Back to Top](#table-of-contents)_